Compare motorbike breakdown cover

 3. Home start

 This type of cover applies if you’re close to your home address and your motorbike won’t start.
-The area it covers varies by provider, but it’s usually a quarter-mile radius of your home.
+The area it covers varies by provider, but it’s usually within a quarter-mile radius of your home.

-4. Onward journey
+4. Onward travel

 Cover that gets you to where you were going when you broke down.
-It might offer you reimbursement for the costs of temporary accommodation – a hotel room, for example.
+It might offer you reimbursement for the cost of temporary accommodation – a hotel room, for example.
 It could also cover you for the hire of a replacement vehicle, or medical assistance.

 5. European cover